fnsneuralsimulator/FNS-simulator/README.md

 * replace `-it` with `-d` if you prefer to detach and run FNS in the background;
 * specify the field `JAVA_OPTS` in case you need to modify the heap size.

-To see the command output, open the docker logs for the container:

-`docker logs ...`

 where `[SIMULATION_FOLDER]` is the folder which contains the simulation packages, `[EXPERIMENT]` is the package which contains the set of configuration files for a single simulation.